 2) Sub-Urban base-stations deployments with terrain profile and IMT network loading factor of 20%.

-The following are the CDF results.
+The following are the CDF results for the scenarios.
 The results show three CDF curves.
 One for the required separation distance to preclude interference and two other distances below and above the required distance.
-The maximum, mean and standard deviation values for the aggregate I/N interference are provided.
+The maximum, mean, and standard deviation values for the aggregate I/N interference are provided.

+After conducting the simulations for evaluating the interference from synchronized Time Division Duplex (TDD) IMT base stations to the FS victim receiver, it was observed that varying the network loading factor between 20% and 50% results in negligible changes to the required separation distances.
+The following are some key factors explaining the insensitivity to loading factors in this case:

+Dominance of the strongest interferer: the interference-to-noise (I/N) ratio is typically driven by the nearest or highest-EIRP base station.
+In dense networks, this dominant interferer outweighs the aggregate contribution from more distant sources, making the required separation largely dependent on a single transmitter.

+Fixed transmit power during downlink (DL) slots: in synchronized TDD systems, all base stations transmit during the same DL slots at maximum power, regardless of the loading factor.
+Loading affects the time-averaged activity, not the instantaneous transmit power.
+Therefore, peak interference levels remain constant across different loading scenarios.

+Increased snapshot exceedance, same separation distance: while higher loading increases the frequency of interference threshold exceedances across simulation snapshots, it does not change the peak interference level that dictates the minimum separation distance.

 Table of Figures A1.2.1.3-1

-CDF Results for Aggregate I/N into FS point-point system for Urban Examples 3 and 4 with 20% Network Loading Factor
+CDF Results for Aggregate I/N into FS point-point system for Urban Examples 3 and 4 in 5D/583 (WRC-2023 cycle) with 20% Network Loading Factor Both time and location statistics are combined into one simulation.